 Podiatrists specialise in conditions affecting the feet.
 They can help you with advice about footwear, nail care and orthoses (inserts for your shoes that may help reduce foot pain).
 You will need a referral from your doctor to see a podiatrist in the public system (such as at a community health centre).
 These services are usually free or low cost.

 You can consult a private podiatrist at any time without a referral from your doctor.
-Find a local podiatrist at the Australasian Podiatry Council website www.apodc.com. au or look under 'Podiatrist' in the Yellow Pages.
+Find a local podiatrist at the Australasian Podiatry Council website www.apodc.com.au.